AppGambitStudio/reccord/README.md

 - App URL: `http://localhost:5006`

 ## Usage

 1. Open `http://localhost:5006` in your browser.
-2. Click **"New Recording"**.
+2. Click **"New Recording"** to start the recording flow.
-3. Grant permissions and start recording.
+3. Grant necessary permissions for screen and microphone access.
-4. Save your recording to view it on the dashboard.
+4. After recording, save your video.
+5. Use the dashboard to view, watermark, or export your recordings.

 ## Troubleshooting

 - **Ports**: Ensure ports 5005 and 5006 are free.
-- **Permissions**: You must allow camera/microphone access in your browser.
+- **Permissions**: You must allow camera/microphone access in your browser when prompted.
+- **Video Export**: Exporting uses FFmpeg.
+Ensure your system can run the static binaries provided by `ffmpeg-static`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.